 If we have contacted you it is because we believe you are entitled to a share of an inheritance.

 Anglia Research is a large, well-established probate genealogy company.
-For over 30 years, we have helped solicitors to trace heirs.
-The legal world relies on our expertise in order to track down missing beneficiaries who have been specifically named in a will – these are people who have been named by the deceased, but no-one knows where they are.
+We have helped solicitors to trace heirs for almost 40 years.
+The legal profession relies on our expertise in order to track down missing beneficiaries who have been specifically named in a will – these are people who have been named by the deceased, but no-one knows where they are.

 However, when someone with no known relatives dies without leaving a will, there are no obvious heirs and so their estate passes to the Crown.

 As a result, an industry has grown up, with people searching for missing heirs in the hope that they will earn a fee or percentage of the inheritance should relatives be found.
-These so-called ‘heir hunters’ act on their own initiative and the results of their research can sometimes be woefully inaccurate.
+These ‘heir hunters’ act on their own initiative and their research findings are not always accurate.

 For established and reputable probate genealogists such as Anglia Research, accuracy is everything.
 Not only do we locate missing relatives, we invest considerable time and effort so that we can prove our clients’ legal right to inherit from an estate.